mdgriffith/elm-markup/README.md

-# A Markup for Elm!
+# A Markup that's best friends with Elm!

 Elm Markup is a markup language that integrates closely with Elm.

-You describe your document and then having a parser that can parse that document or hand you nice error messages.
+You describe your document and get a parser that can parse that document or hand you nice error messages.

 ![Syntax Highlighted Elm Markup](https://github.com/mdgriffith/elm-markup/blob/master/examples/highlighted-code-small.png?raw=true)